pgpartman/pg_partman/README.md

 If you are doing a pg_dump/restore and you've upgraded pg_partman in place from previous versions, it is recommended you use the --column-inserts option when dumping and/or restoring pg_partman's configuration tables.
 This is due to ordering of the configuration columns possibly being different (upgrades just add the columns onto the end, whereas the default of a new install may be different).

-If upgrading between any major versions of pg_partman (2.x -> 3.x, etc), please carefully read all intervening version notes in the CHANGELOG, especially those notes for the major version.
-There are often additional instructions (Ex. updating trigger functions) and other important considerations for the updates.
+If upgrading between any major versions of pg_partman (4.x -> 5.x, etc), please carefully read all intervening version notes in the CHANGELOG, especially those notes for the major version.
+There are often additional instructions and other important considerations for the updates.

 IMPORTANT NOTE: Some updates to pg_partman must drop and recreate its own database objects.
 If you are revoking PUBLIC privileges from functions/procedures, that can be added back to objects that are recreated as part of an update.
 If restrictions from PUBLIC use are desired for pg_partman, it is recommended to install it into its own schema as shown above and the revoke undesired access to that schema.
 Otherwise you may have to add an additional step to your extension upgrade procedures to revoke PUBLIC access again.

+Special considerations may be needed if you are upgrading to 5+ from any version less than 5.0.0.
+Please see [pg_partman_5.0.0_upgrade.md](doc/pg_partman_5.0.0_upgrade.md).

 EXAMPLES
 --------
-For setting up native partitioning with pg_partman on a brand new table, or to migrate an existing normal table to native partitioning, see [pg_partman_howto_native.md](doc/pg_partman_howto_native.md).
+For setting up native partitioning with pg_partman on a brand new table, or to migrate an existing normal table to native partitioning, see [pg_partman_howto.md](doc/pg_partman_howto.md).

 For migrating a trigger-based partitioned table to native partitioning using pg_partman, see [migrate_to_native.md](doc/migrate_to_native.md).
+Note that if you plan to migrate to pg_partman, you will first have to migrate to a natively partitioned table before it can be managed by pg_partman.

 Other HowTo documents are also available in the documents folder.